guptarakesh123/guptarakesh123.github.io/README.md

 ## This website includes the profile and blog posts of [Rakesh Gupta](https://www.guptarakesh.com).

 ## How is this website set up?
 This website is built using Jekyll.
-It is a static website with no database and no javascript.
+It is a static website with no database and very little javascript.
 I have hosted it on github, but frankly it can be hosted anywhere including google drive, aws, or any cloud solution.
 * Learn more about [Jekyll](https://jekyllrb.com/docs/)
 * Learn more about [hosting on Github](https://pages.github.com/)
 * Manage the Domain Name on [Ionos](https://www.ionos.com)